 I hope they take the best bits of both cultures and make something that’s their own.
-If you ask them where they are from, they’ll tell you with no hesitation that they’re from Sweden.
+If you ask them where they’re from, they’ll tell you they’re from Sweden.
 But cultural identity is funny, because they’re also very British and they feel they belong here.
 Most of all, I think they’re Londoners.

 You’re now a regular guest on British television and radio.
 Do you agree that you’ve become almost an unofficial spokesperson for Scandinavian culture in the UK?